marr-th/my-react-app-tsx/README.md

 ### `npm run start-with-server`

-Runs the app in the development mode.\
+Runs the app in the development mode and mock api.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser and api in http://localhost:3001.

 The page will reload if you make edits.\